List of fictional cats in animation

 This list of fictional cats and other felines is subsidiary to the list of fictional cats.
 It is restricted solely to notable feline characters from notable animated television shows and film.
 For characters that appear in several separate television series, only the earliest series will be recorded here.
+It does not include video games but includes characters from TV series, films, and other animated media.
+Fictional big cats are listed elsewhere.